idorurez/bakekujira/README.md

 * build plate
 * working out breakout board for 256x32 (see other SSD1326 breakout repo)

+## REV2
+* move proton-c and plugs out instead of tucked in line with the top row to allow for more case options
+* Add holes for M2x4 or M2x9 screws/standoffs to allow for more case options
+* sound and speakers
+* oled 256x32, which may end up here under rev1

 ## Credits
+My QMK friends who have not openly judged me on being an idiot (except for xyz):
 * Drashna
 * foostan
 * waffle
 * tzarc
+* xyz